hubert-sikorski/git-and-github-guide/README.md

 Break

-> Blockquotes are very handy to emulate text.
+> Blockquotes are very handy to cite sources or some person's words.
 > This line is part of the same quote.
 ```